danburonline/parola-chat/doc/how-to-parola-api.md

   "uuid": "NRnjqZOAuESWXcljRwAx",
   "conversations": [
     {
-      "messageText": "This is new message from the user", "author": "USER",
+      "messageText": "This is a new message from the user", "author": "USER",
       "messageType": "TXT"
     }